MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-linux-agent-install.md

 ms.topic: article
 ---

-# Linux agent for Operations Manager
+# Install agent and certificate on Linux computers using the command line
 This article provides details of the latest version of the Linux agent for System Center  Preview 1711 - Operations Manager and the process for installing it.

 This version of the Linux agent supports [Fluentd](https://www.fluentd.org/), an open source data collector for Linux that collects data from a variety of sources.
 The existing OMI based monitoring for currently supported Linux workloads will continue to work without change.